seedstack/website/content/docs/business/manual/factories.md

         weight: 50
 ---

-A factory is a pattern used to **create domain objects**, checking that provided data is complete and consistent.
+A factory is a pattern used to **create domain objects**, checking that provided data is complete and consistent.<!--more-->

 To be created by a factory the domain object must also implements `Producible`.
 This is necessary because all the domain objects are not producible by a factory.
 For instance an entity is only be producible by an aggregate